+$S_{wp}$, $S_{pq}$, and $S_{ww}$ help assess different information flows in the model. $S_{wp}$ indicates the intensity of information aggregation onto label words.
+A high $S_{pq}$ demonstrates a strong information extraction from label words for final decision-making. $S_{ww}$ assesses average information flow among words, serving as a benchmark to gauge the intensity of the patterns identified by $S_{wp}$ and $S_{pq}$.

-\paragraph{Experimental Settings} We choose GPT2-XL from the GPT series~\cite{Radford2019LanguageMA} as the main model to be examined, due to its moderate model size~(of 1.5B parameters) that is suitable for our hardware resource and its decent ICL performance~\citep{dai2022can}.
-For datasets, we use a sentiment analysis task, Stanford Sentiment Treebank Binary~(SST-2)~\cite{socher-etal-2013-recursive}, a question type classification task, Text REtrieval Conference Question Classification~(TREC)~\cite{li-roth-2002-learning,hovy-etal-2001-toward}, a topic classification task, AG's news topic classification dataset~(AGNews)~\cite{Zhang2015CharacterlevelCN}, an emotion classification task, EmoContext~(EmoC)~\cite{chatterjee-etal-2019-semeval}.
-The templates used for constructing demonstrations of these datasets can be found in Appendix~\ref{apx:dataset}.
-We extracted $1000$ examples from the test set for evaluation.
-For ease of analysis, we sample one example for each class from the training set to form the demonstration, and the demonstration order follows a random order.
-All results are averaged over five random seeds.
+\paragraph{Experimental Settings} We choose GPT2-XL from the GPT series~\cite{Radford2019LanguageMA} as our primary model for investigation, due to its moderate model size~(of 1.5B parameters) that is suitable for our hardware resource and its decent ICL performance~\citep{dai2022can}.
+For datasets, we use Stanford Sentiment Treebank Binary~(SST-2)~\cite{socher-etal-2013-recursive} for sentiment analysis, Text REtrieval Conference Question Classification~(TREC)~\cite{li-roth-2002-learning,hovy-etal-2001-toward} for question type classification, AG's news topic classification dataset~(AGNews)~\cite{Zhang2015CharacterlevelCN} for topic classification, and EmoContext~(EmoC)~\cite{chatterjee-etal-2019-semeval} for emotion classification.
+Templates for constructing demonstrations are provided in Appendix~\ref{apx:dataset}. $1000$ examples are sampled from the test set for evaluation, with one demonstration per class sampled from the training set.
+Experiments with more demonstrations yield similar outcomes (refer to Appendix~\ref{appendix:demonstration_2} for details).
+Results reflect averages from five random seeds.

-\paragraph{Results and Analysis} The results are shown in Figure~\ref{fig:attn_attr}.
-It can be seen that (1) in the shallow layers, $S_{pq}$, the importance of the information flow from label words to targeted positions is low, while $S_{wp}$, the information flow from other words to label words is high; (2) in the deep layers, $S_{pq}$, the importance of information flow from label words to the targeted position become the dominant one.
-Meanwhile, $S_{pq}$ and $S_{wp}$ are usually more than $S_{ww}$, indicating that the interactions involving label words are more important than others.
+\paragraph{Results and Analysis} Figure~\ref{fig:attn_attr} reveals that: (1) in shallow layers, $S_{pq}$, the significance of the information flow from label words to targeted positions, is low, while $S_{wp}$, the information flow from the text part to label words is high; (2) in deep layers, $S_{pq}$, the importance of information flow from label words to the targeted position becomes the dominant one.
+Notably, $S_{pq}$ and $S_{wp}$ usually surpass $S_{ww}$, suggesting that interactions involving label words outweigh others.